tertiarycourses/Reinforcement-Learning-tf/README.md

-# Deep Reinforcement Learning for Beginners
+# Deep Reinforcement Learning with Tensorflow
 ## by [Tertiary Courses](https://www.tertiarycourses.com.sg/)

 These are the exercise files used for [Deep Reinforcement Learning for Beginners](https://www.tertiarycourses.com.sg/deep-reinforcement-learning-course.html) course.